 Of course, Artificial Intelligence technology can revolutionize the banking sector.
 However, there are certain risks — but they are mostly associated with the novelty of technologies and the lack of full understanding among users about how they really work.

-This is one of the most common risks and fears associated with AI and machine learning, even regardless of their scope of application.
-However, modern research suggests that Artificial Intelligence in the banking sector will provide a much larger number of new jobs compared to the number of professions that will become unclaimed.
+This is one of the most common risks and fears associated with AI and Machine Learning, regardless of their scope of application.
+However, modern research suggests that Artificial Intelligence in the banking sector will provide a much larger number of new jobs compared to a number of professions that may become less in demand.
 Also, do you remember the study we talked about at the beginning of this article?
 Sixty percent of AI talents are hired by financial institutions.
-This already gives sufficient reason to say we should not expect a total collapse.
+This is a sufficient reason to say that we should not expect a total collapse.